Swiss probe deadly bus crash as families arrive

 Of the 10 Dutch children on the bus, nine lived in Belgium and one in the Netherlands.
 There was also one German and a Polish person on the bus, the Belgian government said.

-(Additional reporting by Katharina Bart and Andrew Thompson in Zurich; Ben Deighton, Claire Davenport and Robert-Jan Bartunek in Brussels, Robin Bleeker in Sion and Denis Balibouse in Sierre; Geert de Clercq in Paris; Ivana Sekularac in Amsterdam; Writing by Stephanie Nebehay and Emma Thomasson; Editing by Mark Heinrich and Alessandra Rizzo)
+(Additional reporting by Katharina Bart and Andrew Thompson in Zurich; Ben Deighton, Claire Davenport and Robert-Jan Bartunek in Brussels, Robin Bleeker in Sion and Denis Balibouse in Sierre; Geert de Clercq in Paris; Ivana Sekularac in Amsterdam; Writing by Stephanie Nebehay and Emma Thomasson; Editing by Mark Heinrich)